hbgit/flutter_a_z/README.md

 - The goal of this APP is to automatically show the price of the Bitcoin adopting an API.

+- The source code is available at: https://github.com/hbgit/flutter_a_z/tree/feature_bitcoinprice

 - Some NOTES about this APP:
     - We adopt internal packages; http.Response; async Functions; json.decode; and RoundedLoadingButton.